 Long-Term Effects of Scalp Micropigmentation

-SMP has come as a boon for persons who have experienced various forms of hair loss, viz. cancer patients, alopecia, persons with male and female pattern baldness etc. However, one needs to understand that this procedure is considered semipermanent – this is because the effects may last up to five to eight years, but gradually over a period of time the treated area will fade since all skin naturally exfoliates itself.
+SMP has come as a boom for people who have experienced various forms of hair loss, viz. cancer patients, alopecia, people with male and female pattern baldness etc. However, one needs to understand that this procedure is considered semipermanent – this is because the effects may last up to five to eight years, but gradually over a period of time the treated area will fade since all skin naturally exfoliates itself.

 A Look at Scalp Micropigmentation After 5 Years

 Some significant factors that account for the fading of SMP after 5 years and the pace at which it happens are enumerated below:

 the personal immune system of a person – every human body is different.
 As a result, your hair tattoo may fade quickly or at a slower pace depending on how your immune system works on the pigments.

 In this context, it should be noted that the body perceives the pigments as foreign matter and will, therefore, work hard at getting rid of them.
 It starts attacking the pigment molecules as soon as they’re deposited into the skin, breaking them down gradually, taking away particles of it and extracting them through a different system.
 This is the primary mechanism for pigment fading.

 Our skin constantly goes through the process of renewal and as the surface layers of the skin are replaced, a portion of the pigmented cells will also be shed eventually.